andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 implementation('org.springframework.boot:spring-boot-starter-oauth2-resource-server')
 ```

+Note: If you still get compilation errors after replacing dependencies please trigger a gradle update
+(check how this is done in your IDE, e.g. in Eclipse there is an option in project context menu, in IntelliJ
+click the refresh toolbar button in the gradle tool window).

 Spring security 5 uses the
 [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) specification
 to completely configure the resource server to use our keycloak instance.